Drinfeld-Stuhler modules

-The main results of this paper concern the endomorphism ring $\End_L(\phi)$ of a Drinfeld-Stuhler $O_D$-module $\phi$ over $L$, and its field of moduli.
-By definition, $\End_L(\phi)$ is the centralizer of $\phi(O_D)$ in $M_d(L[\tau])$.
-In Section \ref{sCM}, we prove that $\End_L(\phi)$ is a projective $A$-module of rank $\leq d^2$ such that $\End_L(\phi)\otimes_A \Fi$ is isomorphic to a subalgebra of the central division algebra over $\Fi$ with invariant $-1/d$.
+In Section \ref{sCM}, given a Drinfeld-Stuhler $O_D$-module $\phi$ over $L$, we prove that the endomorphism ring $\End_L(\phi)$(= the centralizer of $\phi(O_D)$ in $M_d(L[\tau])$) is a projective $A$-module of rank $\leq d^2$ such that $\End_L(\phi)\otimes_A \Fi$ is isomorphic to a subalgebra of the central division algebra over $\Fi$ with invariant $-1/d$.
 Moreover, if $\gamma: A\to L$ is injective, then $\End_L(\phi)$ is an $A$-order in an \textit{imaginary} field extension $K$ of $F$ which embeds into $D$, so, in particular, $\End_L(\phi)$ is commutative and its rank over $A$ divides $d$. (``Imaginary'' in this context means that there is a unique place $\infty'$ of $K$ over $\infty$.)
-Next, we study the Drinfeld-Stuhler modules with large endomorphism rings, namely the appropriate analogues of complex multiplication and supersingularity.
-The results here are similar to those for Drinfeld modules; cf. \cite{GekelerADM}, \cite{GekelerFDM}, \cite{HayesCFT}.
+Next, we study Drinfeld-Stuhler modules over $\C_\infty$ with large endomorphism rings, namely the analogue of ``complex multiplication''.
+The results here are similar to those for Drinfeld modules; cf. \cite{GekelerADM}, \cite{HayesCFT}.